swhume/odmlib_examples/xls2define/README.md

 # xls2define

 ## Introduction
+Use the xlsx2define2-1 example instead of this one.
+The Define-XML v2.1 examples are getting more use and testing creating study Define-XML files, so they're getting updated more frequently.

 The xls2define program is an odmlib example application that generates a Define-XML v2.0 file from an Excel spreadsheet that contains the study metadata needed to create the Define-XML file.
 The Exel spreadsheet version of the makes it easier for many to edit or create new content to include in a